sensepost/objection/CONTRIBUTING.md

 ## Environment Setup

-Wether you want to contribute to the TypeScript agent or the Python command line, both components would require some setup.
+Whether you want to contribute to the TypeScript agent or the Python command line, both components would require some setup.

 ### Python Command Line

 Any Python 3 environment should do, but we recommend you use the latest version of Python.
-To satisfy all of the dependencies that you may need, install those defined in the [`requirements-dev.txt`](https://github.com/sensepost/objection/blob/master/requirements-dev.txt) file in the projects root.
+To satisfy all of the dependencies that you may need, install those defined in the [`requirements-dev.txt`](https://github.com/sensepost/objection/blob/master/requirements-dev.txt) file in the project's root.
 This would make all of the code dependencies available, as well as some useful debugging helpers.

 ### TypeScript Agent